neptune-ai/docs/docs/learn-about-neptune/ui.rst

 You can also use the `Neptune Query Language <nql.html>`_ to filter experiments for more advanced criteria.

-Organize Experiments
+Organize experiments
 ^^^^^^^^^^^^^^^^^^^^

 There are several ways to organize your experiments:

-- **Tags**: You can create tag(s), which you assign to experiments.
+- **Use tags**: You can create tag(s), which you assign to experiments.
 Later, you can quickly filter by these tags.

    .. image:: /_static/images/core-concepts/tag_chooser.png
       :target: /_static/images/core-concepts/tag_chooser.png
       :alt: Tag chooser
       :width: 250

-- **Custom views**: You can create a custom view of the dashboard, for example, by filtering selected rows, columns and columns order, sorting and width.
-Then you can save the view and quickly return to it by selecting the desired view from the list of views.
+- **Customize views**: You can create a custom view of the dashboard.
+For example, you can filter rows by parameter or metric values and select a subset of useful columns.
+Then save the view and quickly return to it by selecting it from the list of views.

    .. image:: /_static/images/core-concepts/view_list.png
       :target: /_static/images/core-concepts/view_list.png
       :alt: View list
       :width: 400

-- **Choosing columns**: Columns in the dashboard are configurable.
-All types of data logged to Neptune can be seen as columns in the dashboard, for example parameters, metrics or tags.
+- **Choose columns**: You can configure several data types logged to Neptune so that they are displayed as columns in the dashboard.
+They are metrics, text logs, properties and parameters.
+However, **all** data can be seen in the **single** experiment view.

-- **Grouping**: You can group experiments by one or more column(s).
+- **Group experiments**: You can group experiments by one or more column(s).
 The dashboard displays the selected columns, allowing you to make in-group and across-groups analysis of the experiments.

    .. image:: /_static/images/core-concepts/group_by.png
       :target: /_static/images/core-concepts/group_by.png